-This 60-credit dual-degree program prepares students for careers in academic librarianship as they graduate with two masters degrees.
+This 60-credit dual-degree program prepares students for careers in academic librarianship as they graduate with two master's degrees.
 With studies in the real and virtual worlds of art and information and art and museum librarianship, students find challenging positions in museum, academia, and libraries, historical societies, information industry, and new media.

-In today's digital world, information expressed and communicated across new media now pervades what once was our text-dominated world.
+In today's digital landscape, information expressed and communicated across new media now pervades what once was our text-dominated world.
 As digital arts converge with digital information, they offer a wide of range new opportunities for bringing expression and creativity to the information world in designing both virtual information environments and interactive media.